jnrszg/vendor-performance-procurement-analysis/dashboard-development.md

 Planned Visualizations:

 #### Procurement Analysis
-* Top Vendors by Procurement Spend
+#### Top Vendors by Procurement Spend
+- A bar chart was created to identify vendors with the highest procurement spending.
+The analysis showed that DIAGEO NORTH AMERICA INC had the highest procurement spend, followed by MARTIGNETTI COMPANIES and JIM BEAM BRANDS COMPANY.
- > Key Finding: Procurement spending is concentrated among a small number of vendors.
-DIAGEO NORTH AMERICA INC is the largest supplier, with procurement spending significantly higher than the remaining vendors.
+> Key Finding: Procurement spending is concentrated among a small number of vendors, with DIAGEO NORTH AMERICA INC representing the largest procurement spend.

-* Procurement Spending Trend
+#### Procurement Spending Trend
+- A line chart was created to analyze procurement spending patterns over time.
+Procurement spending increased steadily during the first half of the year, peaking in July before fluctuating throughout the remaining months.
+> Key Finding: Procurement activity remained strong throughout the year, with spending consistently exceeding $26 million during the second half of the year.

-* Vendor Spend Concentration
+#### Vendor Spend Concentration
+- A treemap was used to visualize the distribution of procurement spending across vendors.
+The chart highlighted that a relatively small group of suppliers accounted for a significant portion of total procurement spend.
+> Key Finding: Procurement spending is moderately concentrated among key suppliers, emphasizing the importance of managing strategic vendor relationships and supplier dependency risks.

 #### Sales Analysis
 * Top Vendors by Sales Revenue